Itatiaia: Municipal Guard and Civil Defense

 The city also has a Civil Defense team, to monitor and assist the population in the event of natural disasters, as well as maintains a Municipal Guard, responsible for monitoring the public patrimony and organizing the traffic in the city.

 Fire Department

 It was inaugurated by the Rio de Janeiro State Fire Brigade (CBMERJ), on July 27, 2016, at 1:00 p.m., an operational unit in the municipality of Itatiaia.
 The headquarters has a hybrid vehicle and a staff of 24 soldiers.
 The unit is located between the Municipal Hospital and Maternity Dr. Manoel Martins de Barros and the 99th Police Department, in the neighborhood of Jardim Itatiaia.

 There are 2,615.48 m2 of land, which were ceded by the Itatiaia City Hall, with 407 m2 of total constructed area.
 The work, financed with resources of the fire rate, received an investment of R $647 thousand.

 The unit is commanded by Lieutenant Colonel Mauro Junior and is subordinate to the 23rd GBM - Resende.

-The barracks is 4.7 km from the entrance of the Itatiaia National Park, which will enable faster rescue of forest fires.
+The barracks is 4.7 km from the entrance of the Itatiaia National Park, which will enable faster rescue from forest fires.